btmbtm/btmbtm.github.io/_posts/2016-07-19-mdworks-08-question-DOM-nodelist.md

 **Explain what a NodeList is and describe examples of NodeLists that can be accessed directly on the document object (like images, forms, and anchors for example)..**

 A NodeList is a list of DOM node elements.
 A NodeList has a length property, and a single method NodeList.item(index), which returns a node at a given index.
-The nodes can also be accessed via brack notation.
+The nodes can also be accessed via brack notation (NodeList[index]).
 However, while similar, a NodeList is not an array, and cannot be accessed via array functions like an array ( via forEach, map) or use array methods(sort, slice).

 NodeLists are available via the DOM to access a documents elements.
 There are several common NodeLists that can be acceseed directly via the `document` object: